 How Should I Take ARBs?

-Follow the label directions on how often to take this drug.
-The number of doses you take each day, the time allowed between doses, and how long you need to take the medication will depend on the type of ARB prescribed, as well as your condition.
-Note: It may take many weeks for you to feel the full effects of the medication.
+Follow the label directions on how often to take it.
+The number of doses you take each day, the time allowed between doses, and how long you need to take the medication depends on the type of ARB, as well as your condition.
+It may take many weeks for you to feel the full effects of the drug.

 Should I Avoid Certain Food or Medications?

 ARBs can cause potassium to build up in your body, so don't use salt substitutes, which contain potassium.

 Check with your doctor before you take aspirin or NSAIDs (nonsteroidal anti-inflammatory drugs), like ibuprofen or naproxen.
 These over-the-counter medicines may cause sodium and water to build up in your body and lessen the effect of an ARB.
 Check food labels to choose low-sodium and low-potassium foods.
 A dietitian can help you.